 A master brand is the main brand name under which a company sells its products.
-It’s used to build connections between all products of a certain brand.
-It helps make customers believe that all products bring the same value as its master brand.
+It’s used to build connections between the products of a particular brand and help make customers believe that these products bring the same value as its master brand.

-In this article, we’ll review the advantages of a master brand and see several great examples.
+In this article, we’ll review the advantages of a master brand strategy and see several excellent examples.

 Why do companies advertise their master brand?

 Today, large enterprises prefer master brand strategy for several reasons.
-They run campaigns and commercials that include all their branded products.
-This helps gain extra exposure and stress out corporate brand names.
+They run campaigns and commercials that include all of their branded products, which helps gain extra exposure and popularize corporate brand names.
 Using a corporate brand name for different product lines is attractive for businesses because of the potential pros it can bring.

-There are many benefits you can attain when implementing the strategy, so let’s discuss the main of them:
+There are many benefits you can attain when implementing the strategy, including:

 - long-lasting relationships with consumers;